What is it?

 ITB syndrome may be the result of several factors.
 The main causes are poor training habits, anatomical differences and muscular imbalances.

-The common cause of ITB syndrome is inflammation of the ITB.
-This often occurs in long distance runners; who repeatedly bend and straighten their legs whilst jogging.
-As the leg bends and straightens the ITB moves over the lateral femoral condyle (the outside of the thigh bone at the knee) and can cause irritation.
+The inflammation often occurs in long distance runners; who repeatedly bend and straighten their legs whilst jogging.
+As the leg bends and straightens, the ITB moves over the lateral femoral condyle (the outside of the thigh bone at the knee) and can cause irritation.

 |Training Habits||Anatomical Differences||Muscular Imbalances|